bitwarden/sm-kubernetes/README.md

 * [Download the appropriate libbitwarden_c binary](https://github.com/bitwarden/sdk) for your OS and architecture to [src/sm-operator/bw-sdk/internal/cinterface/lib](src/sm-operator/bw-sdk/internal/cinterface/lib).
 This can be done using `make setup`
 * A [Bitwarden Organization with Secrets Manager](https://bitwarden.com/help/sign-up-for-secrets-manager/).
 You will need the organization ID GUID for your organization.
 * An [access token](https://bitwarden.com/help/access-tokens/) for a Secrets Manager service account tied to the projects you want to pull.
+* A [Kind Cluster](https://kind.sigs.k8s.io/docs/user/quick-start/) or other local Kubernetes environment with Kubectl pointed to it as the current context for local development.

 ### Recommended

-* A [Kind Cluster](https://kind.sigs.k8s.io/docs/user/quick-start/) with Kubectl pointed to it as the current context for local development.
 * [Bitwarden Secrets Manager CLI](https://github.com/bitwarden/sdk/releases)

 ### Development